open-mmlab/mmpretrain/docs/en/advanced_guides/evaluation.md

 # Customize Evaluation Metrics

-## Use metrics in MMClassification
+## Use metrics in MMPretrain

-In MMClassification, we have provided multiple metrics for both single-label classification and multi-label
+In MMPretrain, we have provided multiple metrics for both single-label classification and multi-label
 classification:

 **Single-label Classification**: